 If you can't repay it in full, you must contact us straight away so we can arrange repayments which suit your financial circumstances.
-You can contact the Overpayment Recovery Section via email to firstname.lastname@example.org or by calling 01642 726006 (10am to 4pm).
+You can contact us by emailing firstname.lastname@example.org or calling 01642 726006.

 What happens if I don’t pay?

-Read more about what happens if you don’t repay a Housing Benefit overpayment.
+Read more about what happens if you do not repay a Housing Benefit overpayment.

 What happens if I'm struggling to pay?

-Are you struggling to pay your Housing Benefit Overpayment?
-Are you struggling to make payments as part of an arrangement we've put in place with you?
-Please complete the online budget sheet to help us understand your current financial situation.
+If you're struggling to pay your Housing Benefit overpayment, we'll ask you to complete the online budget sheet to help us understand your current financial situation.

-Getting a phone call about your Housing Benefit overpayment
+I have a question about my Housing Benefit overpayment